otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 npm install prettier --save-dev
 ```

-In the root directory, create a file named `.prettierrc.json`.
+In the `backend` directory, create a file named `.prettierrc.json`.
 This file is used to specify the rules for formatting the code.
 In the `.prettierrc.json` file, add the following code.

 ```json
 {